Madeleine Martin

 Madeleine Martin (born April 15, 1993) is an American actress, known for voicing JoJo Tickle, the title character on the Playhouse Disney children's animated TV series JoJo's Circus and Fionna Campbell in the Cartoon Network series Adventure Time and its Max spin-off Adventure Time: Fionna and Cake, and for playing the character Rebecca "Becca" Moody on the Showtime comedy-drama Californication and Shelley Godfrey from the second and third seasons of the Netflix horror series Hemlock Grove.

 Early life

-Martin grew up in New York City in the United States.
+Martin grew up in New York in the United States.
 As her mother is from Canada, Martin has dual citizenship of both countries.
-Martin was homeschooled and has studied at the School of American Ballet.
+Martin studied at the School of American Ballet and has an MFA degree from York University.